IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 --- abstract

 This document specifies an opportunistic mode for TCP-AO.
-The TCP connection starts with a well-known authentication key which is later replaced by a key derived from a TLS handshake.
+In this mode, the TCP connection starts with a well-known authentication key which is later replaced by a key derived from a TLS handshake.

 --- middle